lukesherman/hdi_downscaling_mosaiks/data/preds/ReadMe.txt

 raster (.tif) and tabular (.csv) HDI data files.

 Note that these data should be used cautiously.
-These are only estimates and may contain noise, systematic bias, compressed variance and other errors.
+These are only estimates and may contain noise, systematic bias, compressed variance, and other errors.

 GitHub github.com/lukesherman/hdi_downscaling_mosaiks